AaronBalint/betaflight/README.md

 **fplan_alt_01 ..
 10**

-Flight plan way-point latitude, longitude in degrees and altitude in meters.
+Flight plan way-point latitude, longitude in degrees and altitude from launch in meters.
 Up to 10 way-points can be set.

 **IMPORTANT NOTES:**